francomorando/AltDocpl/README.md

 \input{myfile.tex}
 ...
 ```
-Then, when typesetting, you must install pldoc.sty in the LaTeX search path or
+Finally, when typesetting, you must install pldoc.sty in the LaTeX search path or
 simply put it in the folder where the .tex files are.

 This package also treats =|$OMETEXT|= as a strict verbatim, so in the .tex file you will find $OMETEXT whatever you put there.